-6.16.
-Land at St.Martin Close (east) is in close proximity to the existing built up edge of Handcross.
-It lies within the High Weald AONB and is a greenfield site bound by trees and hedges on the southern and western boundary.
-It's character is influenced by the adjacent residential development in St.Martin Close, which lies to the north and east of the site.
-Access to the site is readily available via St.Martin Close which is accessed off West Park Road.

 - 6.17.
+Land at St. Martin Close (east) is in close proximity to the existing built-up edge of Handcross.
+It lies within the High Weald AONB and is informal open space associated with the original development of St. Martin Close.
+It is bounded by trees and hedges on the southern and western boundary. - 6.18.
+Its character is influenced by the adjacent residential development in St. Martin Close, which lies to the north and east of the site.
+Access to the site is readily available via St. Martin Close which is accessed off West Park Road. - 6.19.
+Criterion 4 of Policy 9 requires the provision of open space as part of the development of the site.
+This should be to the standards in the MSDC Development Infrastructure and Contributions Supplementary Planning Document (SPD) as a minimum.
+The development of the site brings an opportunity to provide community and social benefits through the provision of revised open spaces facilities in this part of Handcross.
+The provision of high-quality well-designed open space would be an important element in securing the sustainable development of the site. - 6.20.
 The land is considered suitable for development in the early part of the Plan period (2017-2022).
 It is envisaged a scheme could accommodate up to 30 residential units which would positively contribute towards the Parish's housing need.
-It is considered a scheme will provide an appropriate mix of housing to include affordable housing in line with local planning policy. - 6.18.
+It is considered a scheme will provide an appropriate mix of housing to include affordable housing in line with local planning policy. - 6.21.
 Having regard to the character of the adjacent residential properties, it is envisaged the design will reflect the surrounding character of the area.
 The retention of the existing tree belt on the western and southern boundary will reinforce the boundary to the countryside.
-Access to the site would be gained via St.Martin Close. - 6.19.
-The Policy also envisages future vehicular and pedestrian access being provided to enable access to land beyond St.Martin Close east.
+Access to the site would be gained via St. Martin Close. - 6.22.
+The Policy also envisages future vehicular and pedestrian access being provided to enable access to land beyond St. Martin Close (east).

-Policy 11: St.Martin Close (east)
+Policy 9: St. Martin Close (east)

-Development proposals for up to 30 residential units on land at St.Martin Close (east) will be supported where:
+Development proposals for up to 30 residential units on land at St. Martin Close (east) will be supported where:

 - 1. Proposals provide a suitable mix of dwelling type and size to meet the needs of current and future households; - 2.
 The design positively responds to the prevailing character of the surrounding area; - 3.
 Proposals allow for the retention of existing mature trees and hedgerows on the western and southern boundaries; - 4.
-Proposals provide suitable access via St.Martin Close and adequate parking arrangements; Proposals enable future vehicular and pedestrian access to St.Martin Close (west); - 5.
-Ensure layout is planned to ensure future access to the existing sewerage infrastructure maintenance and upsizing purposes; and - 6.
+The development provides open space at least to the standards set out in the MSDC Development Infrastructure and Contributions Supplementary Planning Document; - 5.
+Proposals provide suitable access via St. Martin Close and adequate parking arrangements; - 6.
+Proposals enable future vehicular and pedestrian access to St. Martin Close (west); - 7.
+Ensure layout is planned to ensure future access to the existing sewerage infrastructure maintenance and upsizing purposes; and - 8.
 Provide an adequate gap between the pumping station and development to help prevent any unacceptable impact from noise and/or vibration.

-Policy 12: St.Martin Close (west)
+Policy 10: St. Martin Close (west)